kaikulimu/Recommendations/Gaming/Board games/# Ark Nova High Elo Guide.md

     - Determination is the most overpowered map bonus during late game
         - Thus, save for it when unlocking map bonuses
     - `Free-Range New World Monkeys` very good on this map
+	- Easier to play large animals early on
 2. Rescue Station
     - Geo 16, Hydro 20
     - Start near a digging spot